Cray-HPE/docs-csm/operations/power_management/System_Power_On_Procedures.md

 ## Power on Compute and IO Cabinets

 To power on all liquid-cooled cabinet CDUs and cabinet PDUs, refer to [Power On Compute and IO Cabinets](Power_On_Compute_and_IO_Cabinets.md).

-## Power on the External Lustre File System

-To power an external Lustre file system (ClusterStor), refer to [Power On the External Lustre File System](Power_On_the_External_Lustre_File_System.md).

-## Bring up the Slingshot Fabric

-To bring up the Slingshot fabric, see:

--   The *Slingshot Administration Guide* for Cray EX systems PDF.
--   The *Slingshot Troubleshooting Guide* PDF.

 ## Power On and Boot Compute Nodes and User Access Nodes \(UANs\)